Medicare Coverage for Osteoporosis

 - Intravenous infusions of zoledronic acid (Reclast) that are given once a year

 Medicare Part D plans and Medicare Advantage plans with prescription drug coverage will cover a portion of the cost of most bisphosphonates.
+Popular osteoporosis drug Tymlos is also covered under most Part D plans.

 How much you pay out-of-pocket for your prescription depends on your plan’s formulary, or the list of drugs covered by your plan either in part or in full.
 Brand-name drugs and specialty drugs will cost more than generic drugs.